European Union Emissions Trading System: Over-allocation

 There was an oversupply of emissions allowances for EU ETS Phase I. This drove the carbon price down to zero in 2007 (CCC, 2008, p.
 140).
-This oversupply reflects the difficulty in predicting future emissions which is necessary in setting a cap.
-Given poor data about emissions baselines, inherent uncertainty of emissions forecasts, and the very modest reduction goals of the Phase I cap (1–2% across the EU), it was entirely expected that the cap might be set too high.
+This oversupply reflects the difficulty in predicting future emissions which is necessary for setting a cap.
+Given poor data about emissions baselines, the inherent uncertainty of emissions forecasts, and the very modest reduction goals of the Phase I cap (1–2% across the EU), it was entirely expected that the cap might be set too high.

 This problem naturally diminishes as the cap tightens.
 The EU's Phase II cap is more than 6% below 2005 levels, much stronger than Phase I, and readily distinguishable from business-as-usual emissions levels.

 Over-allocation does not imply that no abatement occurred.
 Even with over-allocation, there was theoretically a price on carbon (except for installations that received hundreds of thousands of free allowances).
-For some installations, the price had some effect on emitters' behavior.
+For some installations, the price had some effect on emitters' behaviour.
 Verified emissions in 2005 were 3–4% below projected emissions, and analysis suggests that at least part of that reduction was due to the EU ETS.

 In September 2012, Thomson Reuters Point Carbon calculated that the first Kyoto Protocol commitment period had been oversupplied by about 13 billion tonnes (13.1 Gt) of CO_{2} and that the second commitment period (2013–2020) was likely to start with a surplus of Assigned Amount Units (AAUs).

 Windfall profits

 According to Newbery (2009), the price of EUAs was included in the final price of electricity.
 The free allocation of permits was cashed in at the EUA price by fossil generators, resulting in a "massive windfall gain".
-Newbery (2009) wrote that "[there] is no case for repeating such a wilful misuse of the value of a common property resource that should be owned by the country".
+Newbery (2009) wrote that "[there] is no case for repeating such a willful misuse of the value of a common property resource that the country should own".
 In the view of 4CMR (2009), all permits in the EU ETS should be auctioned.

 This would avoid possible windfall profits in all sectors.